pwtail/readme/README.md

-## Doing async I/O in Python without async-await
+## Easy async I/O in Python without async-await

-The quotations are from "The Elephant's Child" by Rudyard Kipling.

-**Bi-coloured Python**

 >The first thing that he found was a Bi-Coloured-Python-Rock-Snake curled round a rock.

+(all quotations are from "The Elephant's Child" by Rudyard Kipling)

 There is a pretty known writing by Bob Nystrom named ["What color is you function"](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/).